Tracking Macros: A Way to Build Better Nutrition

 Meal plans are popular for a reason - they work!
 Some prefer to track their macros as they go, but that can increase the risk of either going way over your macros.
 Planning your meals either a few days or a week in advance can help you stay on track with what you've inputted already, it will also make it easier for you to account for treats and any social outings.
 And if meal planning seems way too stressful or overwhelming, here are tips on creating meal plans for your macros.

-Double check nutrition labels
+Double-check nutrition labels

 Although tracking apps have an expansive food list, sometimes the food entry might not match exactly, even when using the barcode scanner.
-So, double check the nutrition label and the entry on your tracking app to make sure everything matches as it says on the package.
+So, double-check the nutrition label and the entry on your tracking app to make sure everything matches as it says on the package.
 If the food doesn't have a nutrition label, look at other online sources to make sure you choose the entry that matches closest to the food and serving size you're eating.

 Be conscious, not obsessive

 Tracking macros can help people be more mindful about what and how much they eat.
-But it can get to the point were it becomes obsessive, tracking every little sip and bite, and constantly obsessing about going over your macros or not meeting them.
+But it can get to the point where it becomes obsessive, tracking every little sip and bite, and constantly obsessing about going over your macros or not meeting them.
 Macro tracking is meant to be helpful, not stressful.
 And in case you didn't know, stress can derail your fitness efforts and health.
 So, be conscious about your consumption, but don't be afraid to loosen up on how strict you are with meeting the exact percentages.

 In summary, tracking macros is a more effective way of eating because it helps make sure you're getting enough nutrients (not just calories) for whatever your fitness goals are - weight loss, maintenance, or building muscle.
 Regardless of fitness, it can help you build a better relationship with food to improve your overall health.